Important Checklists for NBFC License in India

 - The applicant must be registered Company as per the provisions of Companies Act 2016 or earlier Companies Act 1956.

 - The applicant shall engage in the financial activities mentioned in the Act.
-If at any time the financial flow of such business increase more than 50% the total capital asset of the Company that such company shall get NBFC Registration
+If at any time the financial flow of such business increase more than 50% the total capital asset of the Company that such company shall get NBFC Registration in India.

-- The applicant Company at the time of making an application for NBFC registration shall hold minimum Paid up the capital fund of INR 2 Crore.
+- The applicant Company at the time of making an application for NBFC registration shall hold minimum Paid-up the capital fund of INR 2 Crore.
 Whereas the Foreign Company and foreign investor who wants to set NBFC shall hold paid-up equity capital of INR 5 Crore.

 The process of Registration: